Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Group participants into 4 or 5 at a table.
-Display the Presenter Slides attached to this PD and introduce yourself to the participants.
+Group participants into 4 or 5 per table.
+Display the Presentation Slides attached to this PD and introduce yourself to the participants.
 Let them know that they will be learning about student-centered learning and its importance in teaching with technology.

 Transition to slide 3.
 Briefly review the essential question and allow participants to discuss with their table group how they have used tech to create student-centered learning experiences.